davep/numbers.el/README.md

 the current buffer, otherwise it is displayed in the message area.
 On the other hand, if number is provided as the prefix argument it is looked up and the result is displayed.

+In addition, a couple of commands are provided for getting facts and trivia about a random number:

+`numbers-random-math` - Shows/inserts a maths-related fact about a random number.

+`numbers-random-trivia` - Shows/inserts some trivia about a random number.